Qqwy/rust-overloaded_literals/README.md

 # Missing features
 The following features are currently missing and would be straightforward additions to later versions of the library:
 - Support for `char` literals
-- Support for float literals (_Requires some extra work since floats are not yet supported in generic const contexts._)
 - Support for raw byte str literals (_Requires a similar abstraction as [TypeStr](https://docs.rs/overloaded_literals/latest/overloaded_literals/type_str/trait.TypeStr.html)._)
 - Implementations of `FromLiteralStr` for `CStr` and other `str`-like types.